Application manifest

 - 'scripts'

-This will include the scripts folder and all APK files under the apks folder in the application image when the bootstrap is done, so that they are available to use during the regular container runtime.
+This will include the scripts folder and all APK files under the apks folder in the application image when the bootstrap is done, so that they are available to use during the regular instance runtime.

 Because it contains metadata, the manifest.yaml file and the hooks directory (if present) are not removed when the application bootstrap is finished and are always kept in the application image even if they are not explicitly defined in the keep list under the bootstrap attribute.

 Last updated a month ago.
+Help improve this document in the forum.